Bunny Colby

-Nadya Nabakova (Note: /ˈnɑːdjə nəˈbɑːkəvə/ NAH-dya-_-nuh-BAH-kuh-vuh) (born 1992), known professionally as Bunny Colby, is an American adult film actress and model.
-She entered the adult entertainment industry in 2017, initially working with Babe before rebranding as Bunny Colby and moving to self-booking, giving her more control over her career.
+Bunny Colby, also known as Nadya Nabakova, (Note: /ˈnɑːdjə nəˈbɑːkəvə/ NAH-dya-_-nuh-BAH-kuh-vuh) is an American adult film actress.
+She entered the adult entertainment industry in 2017, initially working with Aylo before rebranding as Bunny Colby and moving to self-booking, giving her more control over her career.
 She has appeared in productions for studios such as Naughty America, Vixen, and Devil's Film, and was named Penthouse Pet of the Month in January 2020.

-Born in Harrisburg, Pennsylvania, to a family of Russian immigrants, Colby previously worked in elder care in Portland, Oregon.
+Colby worked for the Oregon Department of Human Services prior to joining the adult entertainment industry.
 She began webcam modeling part-time before pursuing adult films full-time.

-Over the years, she has received nominations for major industry awards, including AVN and XBIZ honors.
+Over the years, she has received nominations for major industry awards, including awards from AVN and XBIZ.

 Early life

-Nabakova was born on December 1, 1992, in Harrisburg, Pennsylvania, to Russian immigrant parents.
-She grew up in a household influenced by both American and Russian culture, which shaped her early worldview.
-During her childhood and adolescence, she lived in multiple U.S. cities, including Massachusetts and Austin, Texas, before her family settled in Portland, Oregon.

-From a young age, Nabakova displayed an interest in creative expression, particularly enjoying storytelling and improvisation.
+From a young age, Colby displayed an interest in creative expression, particularly enjoying storytelling and improvisation.
 She has mentioned in interviews that she was drawn to humor and imaginative play early on, traits that would later influence her approach to her professional work.